jansky/JSL/README.md

     > pi
     3.140000

 The single quote that prefixes the variable name `pi` indicates that it should be treated as a reference.
-If a variable with the name `pi` does not exist within the current scope, then the variable name is pushed to the stack as a *name reference*.
+If a variable with the name `pi` does not exist within the current scope, then the variable name is pushed to the stack as a *identifier reference*.

     > 'pi
-    'pi
+    .pi

 However, if a variable `pi` does exist, then a *variable reference* to that variable will be placed onto the stack.